Healing Gifts of Roses: for the body and the spirit

 The symbolism around roses is endless.
 These symbols have made roses a standard token of love and affection for centuries.
 Their symbolism is quite a subject on it’s own with lots of history and meaning, and I won’t go in that direction here.
 But if you would like to read some really interesting information, esoterica and historical significance check out What’s Your Sign.
 There is even stuff about roses and numerology!

 Rose is more than simply a souvenir for our love, but a deep healer for our spirit and emotions as well as our bodies.
 While hybrid beauties and flower shop show-offs definitely make rose the queen of the rosaceae family, there is so much more to her character than flamboyance.
 That is why I want to share with you just a few of the amazing benefits that belong to this treasure.

 Rose the Healer

 Many times just meditating on a plant can tell us, or perhaps help us remember the amazing healing qualities it embodies.
 The healing properties that roses posses are many.
 The roses I’m referring to are the wild or old fashioned roses.
 The ones with thorns and scent.
 These are the ones with the kind of medicine I’m suggesting.
 Not to diminish the beauty of the hybrid, thorn-less or scentless roses….. who can, through sentiment and splendor, lift us to joyous realms.

-It is the wild rose who whispers her medicine and tells us to be soft and strong at the same time….even while on a stem of thorns.
-She grows firm and yet maintains her wildness.
-She never loses her ability to penetrate our thoughts through our senses….even when we are caught in destructive patterns, she reaches our better self.
+It is the wild rose who whispers healing and tells us to be soft and strong at the same time….even while on a stem of thorns.
+Rose grows firm and yet maintains wildness, and never loses the ability to penetrate our thoughts through our senses.
+Even when we are caught in destructive patterns, rose reaches our better self.

 Sharp thorns serve as protections, entanglements and also to pierce…. to wake us up.
-But her scent pierces also, as an ethereal healer to remind us of her ability.
-Then with her gentle, calming power she heals our wounds and untangles our entrapment.
+But scent pierces also, as an ethereal healer to remind us of our abilities.
+Then with gentle, calming power rose heals our wounds and untangles our entrapment.